- tophill.org (Rugby, Warwickshire, GB)

 - Contra Costa Civic Theatre production of "Foxfire,"fiddler (April-May 2008)

-- Mandorian Candidates, a Mandolin/Octave Mandolin/Guitar/Bajo Sexto/Hammer Dulcimer/etc. trio with Olivier Zyngier and Jim Geselbracht, playing favorite tunes from as many nations as possible (active in the 1990s)
+- Mandorian Candidates, a Mandolin/Octave Mandolin/Guitar/Bajo Sexto/Hammer Dulcimer/etc. trio with Olivier Zyngier and Jim Geselbracht, playing favorite tunes from as many nations as possible (active in the 1990s, reunion in 2016).

 Wildcat on Toast (Doug, David, TP, Lawrence, Joyce) at Paul's Saloon